ArfatulAsif/Competitive-programming/Dynamic Programming Road Map/README.md

     cout<<ch;
 }
 ```
-Did you learned any thing about stack memory by answer these questions ?
-If not then watch BARI sir's videos again .
+Did you learned any thing about stack memory by answering these questions ?
+If not then watch BARI sir's videos again .</br>

+*You should spend atmost 2 days in this step*